dl1ycf/MacOSVirtualAudio/README.md

 Alternatives
 ============

-It does not feel OK that this only works with SIP disabled.
-I  recently came across a loopback driver which you can buy.
+I  recently came across a loopback driver which you can buy, and which should not require to disable SIP.
 Just search the internet for the key words

 loopback rogue amoeba

-and you will find a product which you can buy for about USD 100.
+and you will find a product which you can buy for about USD 100 (you can evaluate before you pay).
 I have not bought it and never tried it, but according to the advertisement it should be fine for routing audio between HPSDR applications to digimode programs, and it seems you get some other benefits such as a virtual